n00b69/woa-betalm/guide/1-partition.md

 quit
 ```

+### Format all data
+Go to the Wipe menu in your recovery and wipe all data.
+If this doesn't work, simply reboot your phone.

 ### Reboot your phone
 > Once it is booted, it will tell you decryption was unsuccesful and it will ask you to erase all data.
 - Press this button to erase all data, then set up your phone (make sure to also enable USB debugging in developer settings).